"It's just the way it is" - six facts about change

 The above is a long-standing truth of psychology, although not everyone buys it.

-This is possible because it rather insensitively deflates people's long-term plans to become new and better people.
+This is possibly because it rather insensitively deflates people's long-term plans to become new and better people.

 In all probability, your life will look roughly the same a year from now - the distribution of time you spend at work and with your friends/kids/partner will be the same.